How to Know If Someone Blocked You on Snapchat (2026 Guide)

 This is the fastest and easiest way to determine a block on Snapchat.
 Simply head to the Add Friends screen and enter their username in the search bar.
 If their profile doesn’t pop up, you are either blocked or they might have deactivated their account.
 However, if their profile shows up along with an Add button, they’ve simply unfriended you.

-Searching for a username on snapchat to check if youve been blocked or unfriended
+Searching for a username on Snapchat to check if youve been blocked or unfriended

 Method 2: Check Your Friend List